appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Reserve the `master` branch for production-ready code.
 Only merge thoroughly tested and reviewed changes into this branch to ensure stability.

 - To prevent accidental commits, make the `master` branch protected from [Git settings](/advanced-concepts/version-control-with-git/reference/git-settings).

+- For large-scale deployment, it is recommended to use a multi-instance setup.
+For more information, see [Multi-instance setup with Git](/advanced-concepts/version-control-with-git/environments-with-git).

 - If you have configured a multi-instance setup, manually pull the `master` branch in the *Production* instance to deploy changes.
 If you are an enterprise user, set up [Git CD](/advanced-concepts/version-control-with-git/cd-with-git) to automatically pull and deploy the `master` branch.